open-forest-observatory/ofo-docs/docs/internal-docs/jetstream.md

 ### Data transfer

-For data files on cloud storage such as Box, an incredibly value command line tool is `rclone`.
+For data files on cloud storage such as Box or CyVerse, an incredibly value command line tool is `rclone`.
 To set up an account, use `rclone config` and follow the instructions.
 Assuming you set up a Box account with the name `box_myname`, you'd transfer data with a command like: `rclone sync box_myname:projects/myproject_data/ /ofo-share/myproject_data --progress --transfers 16`.

+Please note that it is essential that you **encrypt your rclone configuration file**, as it will contain your login credentials to cloud storage providers.
+To do this, run `rclone config` and select the option "Set configuration password".

 ### Jupyter Notebook / Jupyter Lab